webplatform/docs-wpd/Infrastructure/proposals/Site_status_problem_notification_messages/index.md

 == Description ==
 In case of an site problem, some boilerplate error messages to start from.
 Generally we publish them to [http://status.webplatform.org status.webplatform.org] and broadcast them to Twitter [https://twitter.com/WebPlatform @WebPlatform] and other Social media accounts.

+=== TODO ===
+* When we need to block writes for backup/maintenance purposes
+* When a problem is caused by code being deployed [http://status.twitter.com/post/63765159379/issue-viewing-timelines Example: this status text]
+* When we need to shut down
+* Error pages text, add link to advise looking at '''status.webplatform.org''' site on [http://www.webplatform.org/errors/404.html 404 Error page], [http://www.webplatform.org/errors/503.html 503 Error page], and also (missing) '''500 Error page'''

 == Messages per problem type ==

 === Currently working on (...) ===